Published: 2/12/17. Updated: 2/27/21.

 As a follower of Jesus Christ, my fellow believers in Christ are my brothers and sisters, if you use the analogy of the church as outlined in the Bible.
 Just as I am at home with my biological family, I am equally at home with my spiritual family.
 Being with my church family is as natural as heading to my folks’ house for dinner.

 We all need a community of people around us with whom to fellowship and share life.
 Which includes sharing our burdens and helping to carry the burdens of others.
 Without it, life is dry and lonely.
-The church is that community for me.
+The church is a big part of that community for me.
 That is not to say that all my friends are at church because that is not the case.
 But within the church is where I have my most intimate fellowship outside of my husband and biological family.

-Proper function of the body
+The proper function of the body

 Similar to the first two items, my reference to the proper function of the body means, the body of Christ, as we the church are called in the Bible.